 When it comes to communicating your product or service, something to consider is how to best distribute your message.
 Would you prefer to hire a trustworthy and reliable third party, or take the leap and directly distribute your message?
 Nonetheless, there is no right or wrong answer, but rather your own preference as an advertiser or publisher.
 Today, we would like to share our creative recommendations for inspiration on how to best communicate to your audience.
 Let us have a look at branded content vs. advertorials.

 First of all, what is branded content, and what is an advertorial?
 Before deciding on which approach is best, it is important to distinguish the two.
 Branded content is a paid content piece that is generally found on publishers’ sites in the editorial style, written by the publisher itself.
 Or, for a more abstract definition from the Branded Content Marketing Association, it is “any content that can be associated with a brand in the eye of the beholder.”
 Meanwhile, an advertorial directly addresses the brand it is promoting and appears similar to an editorial.
-These are often booked with external agencies and advertisers from the brand.
+External agencies and advertisers from the brand often book these campaigns.

 Both are inclusive to all online marketers and fall under native advertising.
 The idea is to blend in with the respective platform that these branded content and advertorials hold a place in.
 Let us have a closer look of what to consider when thinking of how to communicate your brand.